 Cricket World Cup 2023: Full schedule, fixtures and match dates

-Every game of the Cricket World Cup after trophy-holders England play last time runners-up New Zealand in Ahmedabad
+Dates and times for every game of the ODI Cricket World Cup in India

 Related video: Jos Buttler reacts to England's shock hammering by New Zealand

-The 2023 ICC Cricket World Cup will get underway on 5 October with trophy-holders England taking on New Zealand at the 134,000-capacity stadium in Ahmedabad.
+The 2023 ICC Cricket World Cup is underway with trophy-holders England bouncing back after an early loss to New Zealand by thrashing Bangladesh.

-The first match will see a repeat of the thrilling super-over final in 2019 which England won at Lord’s on the final ball.
-It was a final that few could forget, and it was England who won their first ever 50-over World Cup title.

 The Cricket World Cup is a unique tournament with all 10 sides playing against each other in a round-robin format with the top four sides qualifying straight into the semi-finals.